Measurement of $^{3,4}$He($K^-, \pi^0$)$^{3,4}_\Lambda$H reaction cross section and evaluation of hypertriton $\Lambda$ binding energy: Discussion

 where the systematic uncertainty is re-estimated by taking into account the partial cancellation of the systematic uncertainties of the production cross sections.
 The systematic uncertainties of the individual production cross section and the $R_{34}$ ratio are summarized in Table~\ref{tab:Systematic_uncertainties_cross-secttion}.

-Figure~\ref{fig:cross_section_ratio} shows the calculated production cross section ratio varying the assumed binding energy of hypertriton.
+Figure~\ref{fig:cross_section_ratio} shows the calculated production cross section ratio varying the assumed $\Lambda$ binding energy of hypertriton.
 The horizontal red line in Fig.~\ref{fig:cross_section_ratio} is the value derived from the present work, the long dashed lines show the range of the statistical error, and the short dashed lines show the total errors obtained as the quadratic sum of the statistical and systematic errors.
 The theoretical calculation by Harada \cite{harada2023private} is plotted to illustrate the consistency or discrepancy between the experimental result and the theoretical expectation.
 The black dots are the theoretical production cross section ratio $R_{34}$.
-By comparing the theoretical calculation with the experimental values, $^3_{\Lambda}\text{H}$ binding energy is estimated as follows:
+By comparing the theoretical calculation with the experimental values, $\Lambda$ binding energy of $^3_{\Lambda}\text{H}$ is estimated as follows:

-where the theoretical uncertainty is not included but expected to be small enough due to the cancellation.
+where the theoretical uncertainty is not included but expected to be most part of the uncertainty would be canceled out when taking the ratio.
 Our result for $B_\Lambda$ is slightly smaller than the emulsion average \cite{emulsion} and the J-PARC E07 result \cite{E07_binding_energy}, but still consistent with them within about $2\sigma$.
 Compared to the STAR measurement \cite{STAR_binding_energy}, our value is significantly smaller, while it is consistent with the ALICE result \cite{ALICE2023} within the quoted uncertainties.
 This overall comparison suggests a tendency toward a longer lifetime for the hypertriton.

-Another important property of the hypertriton is its ground state spin.
-The ratio $R_{34}\sim 1/3$ clearly demonstrates a sizable production cross section of the $^3\text{He}(K^-, \pi^0)^3_{\Lambda}\text{H}$ reaction, which can be understood by the kinematics and the $^3_{\Lambda}\text{H}$ ground state binding energy as discussed in Ref. \cite{harada}.
-Owing to the spin non-flip dynamics of the in-flight $(K^-, \pi^0)$ reaction, we can conclude that the ground state spin of $^3_{\Lambda}\text{H}$ produced in our reaction is the same as that of the $^3$He target, namely $J=1/2$.
+Another important property of the hypertriton is its ground-state spin.
+The ratio $R_{34}\sim 1/3$ clearly demonstrates a sizable production cross section of the $^3\text{He}(K^-, \pi^0)^3_{\Lambda}\text{H}$ reaction, which can be understood by the kinematics and the $\Lambda$ binding energy of $^3_{\Lambda}\text{H}$ ground-state, as discussed in Ref. \cite{harada}.
+Owing to the spin non-flip dynamics of the in-flight $(K^-, \pi^0)$ reaction, we can conclude that the ground-state spin of $^3_{\Lambda}\text{H}$ produced in our reaction is the same as that of the $^3$He target, namely $J=1/2$.